Overgaden Neden Vandet 33: 19th century

 The property was home to 38 residents at the 1860 census.
 Ludvig Johansen Vetterslev, a workman, resided on the ground floor with his wife Andrea Hanne f.
 Andresen and their two-year-old son.
-Johan Christian Jacobsen, a merchant trading on Iceland, resided on the first floor with his wife Dorthea Frederikke f.
+Johan Christian Jacobsen, a merchant trading in Iceland, resided on the first floor with his wife Dorthea Frederikke f.
 Kinding, their four children (aged two to 17), two sisters-in-laws, an apprentice and two maids.
 Mathias Lumholtz, an officer in the Royal Artillery Brigade with rank of major, resided in the building with his wife Anna Elisabeth (née Arntz), their five children (aged 19 to 24), one lodger and one maid.
 Carl Edouard Meldahl, another military officer with rank of second lieutenant, resided in the building with his wife Anine Pauline f.
-Kahn, their one-year-old son, 22-year-old Louise Kahn /father dead) and two maids.
+Kahn, their one-year-old son, 22-year-old Louise Kahn (father dead) and two maids.
 Rasmus Hansen, a former distiller, resided in the building with his wife Karen Marie Scholdborg and one maid.

-The actor Emil Poulsen (1842-1911) was a resident of the building in 1869-71.
-The actor Olaf Poulsen (1849-1923) resided on the third floor in 1869-71.
+The actor Emil Poulsen (1842–1911) was a resident of the building in 1869–71.
+The actor Olaf Poulsen (1849–1923) resided on the third floor in 1869–71.